ForumMagnum/ForumMagnum/README.md

 Branch off of `master` and submit to `master`.
 Deploys occur when `master` is merged into `ea-deploy` and `lw-deploy`.

+## Third Party integrations

+(note: this section is incomplete, just listing quick notes so it's better-than-nothing)

+Some integrations we use include:

+* Elasticsearch (handling the search bar and search page)
+* Mailgun (handling all emails to users, including curated-post emails, notifications, registrations and password resets)
+* Cloudinary (handling image hosting and mirroring, including all images in posts and comments)
+* ckEditor (primary post editor, although you only need to set it up if you're using the collaborative editing features)
+* Mapbox (used for the community/events page)

 ## EA Forum-Specific

 ### \[CEA-Specific] Local Dev Database